jmhertlein/reflective/README.md

       //...
     }

 And you're set.
 Hop in-game and try it out.
+The commands this makes are:

+* /ticket open
+* /ticket close
+* /ticket list

 @CommandMethod has several arguments: